zxjsdp/bioinfo-scripts/Haplotype_Related/modify_fdi_file_color_with_given_data/README.md

 modify_fdi_file_color_with_given_data.py
 ========================================

-Modify color, proportion of sector, and max node size of fdi file with given propertion data and fdi file.
+Modify color, proportion of sector, and max node size of fdi file with given proportion data and fdi file.

 Usage
 -----